 Ownership costs for construction equipment can be equal to the purchase price of the machine plus financing, taxes, and the sale price when you resell it.
 Standard versions of construction equipment come with an initial cost, but adding additional features or custom settings can significantly increase the price.
-If you're used to renting construction equipment that includes additional features at no cost, you'll be surprised at how much specialized equipment can cost.
+If you're used to renting construction equipment that includes additional features at no cost, you'll be surprised at how much specialized equipment, such as those offered by Kimberly Rider Interiors, can cost.
 Regardless of the type of compact construction equipment, it's important to invest in regular preventive maintenance.

 This may include checking for leaks, performing periodic cleanings, changing filters, or calling professionals for scheduled inspections.
 Regular maintenance of your equipment is highly recommended, but it can affect your productivity and increase your funding over time.
 When deciding if a team management system is worth investing in, it's important to look at what your team might cost you today.
 If your equipment management system can help you keep up with routine maintenance and avoid a single breakdown, you have covered the annual cost of your software.